Badgerati/Pode.Web/docs/Tutorials/ClassAndStyles.md

 )
 ```

-You can set/remove CSS style properties on components using the [Style output actions](../Outputs/Elements#styles).
+You can set/remove CSS style properties on elements using the [Style actions](../Actions/Elements#styles).